frunox/acodersquest-dev/src/posts/09_CB-building-the-blog-md2.md

 ## Summary

-Re-factoring the process of turning Markdown files into posts seemed daunting at first, but I'm happy how it turned.
+Re-factoring the process of turning Markdown files into posts seemed daunting at first, but I'm happy how it turned out.
 I'm sure the code can still be improved - maybe I'll try that later.

 Now I can add images to the posts without copying and pasting the URLs, which is a nice improvement.